-A scant handful of employees can also claim travel expenses by completing and submitting Form 2106 with their tax returns, but this is pretty much limited to Armed Forces reservists, fee-basis government officials and qualified performing artists.
+A handful of employees can also claim travel expenses by completing and submitting Form 2106 with their tax returns, but this is pretty much limited to Armed Forces reservists, fee-based government officials and qualified performing artists.
 They must travel at least 100 miles from their homes and remain away overnight to qualify.
 Other limitations also apply.

 Read More: Tax Deductible Missionary Travel Expenses

 - IRS: Topic No. 511 – Business Travel Expenses